 Sounds great, but people don’t always know what they need.
 And your sense of what it is might not be spot-on either.

 3. Thinking Like a Writer, Not a Publisher

 Planning isn’t just about deciding what you’re going to write and what order you’re going to write it in.

-Because when you decide to create an ebook, you’re not just a writer; you’re also a publisher (and marketer).
+Because when you decide to create an ebook, you’re not just another freelance writer; you’re also a publisher (and marketer).
 You have to write and publish.

 If you don’t start thinking now about how you’ll sell your book — whether that means selling it to make money or just selling the concept to your readers — you’ll run into problems later on.

 4. Picking Up Your Pen (or Laptop) and Starting to Write

 Once your survey results are in, you might be tempted to start writing straight away.

 Jumping into the writing at this point in your ebook project will cause you serious problems.
 You’ll find yourself repeating things, or wasting time exploring ultimately unhelpful tangents.

 5. Trying to Make Your Ebook Too Valuable